 St John's wort is an unlicensed herbal remedy that is used by some people to treat their depression.
 However, concerns about the correct dose, variations between preparations from different manufacturers and the potential for serious drug interactions (including with warfarin and oral contraceptives) mean it is not currently recommended by NICE for the treatment of depression.

 Talking therapies or psychological approaches aim to help you identify and overcome negative thought patterns associated with depression.
-They are usually recommended for mild to moderate cases of depression.
-Unfortunately access to talking therapies can be fairly limited on the NHS.
+They are usually recommended for mild to moderate cases of depression, and have been shown to be effective in MS. Unfortunately access to talking therapies can be fairly limited on the NHS.

 Cognitive behavioural therapy (CBT) is based on the idea that the way you think about a situation affects how you act.
 In turn, actions can affect how you think and feel.
 Therefore both the act of thinking (cognition) and behaviour need to change at the same time.
 Cognitive behavioural therapy has been shown to be effective in treating less severe cases of depression in MS. It can take some time for referral to a psychologist but online courses can help.